AdaCore/gnatstudio/docs/users_guide/vcs.rst

   Distributed fast source code management.
-Git is only partially supported by GPS: basic commands are supported but the full power of Git (such as working with the index) is only available on the command line.
+Git is only partially supported by GPS: basic commands are supported but the full power of Git (such as working with the index) is only available from the command line.
 To use this, you must have a `diff` command, which usually comes with Git.

 *Mercurial*